Oklahoma City bombing: Planning

-Gathering materials

 A detailed map of Herington, Kansas, the general location where McVeigh and Nichols stored the ammonium nitrate fertilizer used for the construction of the bomb.
 The storage unit was located along US Highway 77, adjacent to a Pizza Hut.

 McVeigh and Nichols bought or stole the materials they needed to manufacture the bomb and stored them in rented sheds.
 In August 1994, McVeigh obtained nine binary-explosive Kinestiks from gun collector Roger E. Moore in Arkansas, and with Nichols ignited the devices outside Nichols's home in Herington, Kansas.
 On September 30, 1994, Nichols bought forty 50 lb bags of ammonium nitrate fertilizer from Mid-Kansas Coop in McPherson, Kansas, enough to fertilize 12.5 acre of farmland at a rate of 160 lb of nitrogen per acre (.4 ha), an amount commonly used for corn.
 Nichols bought an additional 50 lb bag on October 18, 1994.
 McVeigh approached Fortier and asked him to assist with the bombing project, but he refused.

 McVeigh and Nichols then robbed Moore in his home of $60,000 worth of guns, gold, silver, and jewels, transporting the property in the victim's van.
 McVeigh wrote Moore a letter in which he claimed that government agents had committed the robbery.
 Items stolen from Moore were later found in Nichols's home and in a storage shed he had rented.

 In October 1994, McVeigh showed Michael and his wife Lori Fortier a diagram he had drawn of the bomb he wanted to build.
 McVeigh planned to construct a bomb containing more than 5000 lb of ammonium nitrate fertilizer mixed with about 1200 lb of liquid nitromethane and 350 lb of Tovex.
-Including the weight of the sixteen 55-gallon drums in which the explosive mixture was to be packed, the bomb would have a combined weight of about 7000 lb.
+Including the weight of the sixteen 55-gallon (200-litre) drums in which the explosive mixture was to be packed, the bomb would have a combined weight of about 7000 lb.
 McVeigh originally intended to use hydrazine rocket fuel, but it proved too expensive.
 McVeigh and his accomplices then attempted to purchase 55 U.S.gal drums of nitromethane at various NHRA Drag Racing Series events during the season.
 His first attempt was at the Sears Craftsman Nationals, held at Heartland Motorsports Park in Pauline, Kansas.
 World Wide Racing Fuels representative Steve Lesueur, one of three dealers of nitromethane, was at his unit when he noted a "young man in fatigues" wanted to purchase nitromethane and hydrazine.
 Another fuel salesman, Glynn Tipton, of VP Racing Fuels, testified on May 1, 1997, about McVeigh's attempts to buy nitromethane and hydrazine.
 After the event, Tipton informed Wade Gray of Texas Allied Chemical, a chemical agent for VP Racing Fuels, who informed Tipton of the explosiveness of a nitromethane and hydrazine mixture.
 McVeigh, using an assumed name, then called Tipton's office.
 Suspicious of his behavior, Tipton refused to sell McVeigh the fuel.